mmorgans/docs/content/posts/Mapping-DI-and-EP-with-rgee.md

 ![](/images/rgee_global.png)
 Note: I have a sneaking suspicion that trying this in Earth Engine proper using JS will significantly improve the results.
 The same goal attempted in rgee will remain available below, and a hopefully better JS version will appear above this in the coming days.

+Note 2: JS version had the same issues and created more problems.
+Nevermind!

 ## Rgee version {#rgee-version}